Educational-Tools/Linux-Manual/docs/lmde/index.md

 If you need more information, you can consult the following sources:

-- Linux Mint includes an online guide available from pressing ++f1++.
+- Linux Mint includes an online guide available from pressing ++f1++ on the desktop.
 - Or via the link, [Linux Mint Documenation](https://linuxmint.com/documentation.php) is available online.

-The documentation devides to many parts.
+The documentation is devided into many parts.
 These parts can be downloaded in a PDF format.

 1. [Installation Guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/)
 2. [User Guide](https://linuxmint-user-guide.readthedocs.io/en/latest/)